 - Internal Service Funds account for the County's fleet maintenance; engineering, construction, and maintenance services; telecommunication and information systems; general services; and self-insurance programs workers' compensation, long-term disability, employee benefits, medical malpractice, and general insurance on a cost-reimbursement basis. - The Supplemental Retirement Plan (SRP) Pension Trust Fund accounts for the assets, contributions, and benefit payments of the SRP established January 1, 1992, under provisions of the Internal Revenue Code Section 401(a). - The Investment Trust Fund (a single cash pool managed by the Treasury) accounts for the assets of legally separate entities that deposit cash with the County Treasurer.
 The entities include school and community college districts and special districts governed by local boards.
 These funds represent the assets, primarily cash and investments, and the related liability of the County to disburse these monies on demand.
-The County follows procedures of GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
 Detailed information about the major legal entities included in the Investment Trust Fund is provided in the Schedule of Fiduciary Net Position and Schedule of Changes in Fiduciary Net Position in the Supplementary Information section. - The Private-purpose Trust Fund is a fiduciary fund type used by the County to report trust arrangements under which principal and income benefit other governments.
 This fund reports the assets, liabilities, and activities of the Ventura County Redevelopment Successor Agency (Successor Agency).